The STL+ C++ Library Collection

 iterator insert(const K& key, const T& data);

 The erase() function removes the key and its associated data from the hash.
-If the key was removed, the function returns true.
-However, if the key wasn't present and couldn't therefore be removed, it returns false.
-This return value is rarely useful but can have its uses.
+The return value is the number of elements erased.
+If the key was removed, the function returns 1.
+However, if the key wasn't present and couldn't therefore be removed, it returns 0.
+This return value is rarely useful but can also be interpreted as a boolean success/fail flag.

 const T& operator[] (const K& key) const; T& operator[] (const K& key);